 In FY 2020, CMS adopted a policy to provide an opportunity to low wage index hospitals to increase compensation by increasing their wage index values.
 The goal is to decrease disparities between high wage and low wage hospitals.
 The policy was to be budget-neutral based on an adjustment to the standardized amounts for all hospitals.
-The phasein period for this was four years to allow these increases to be reflected in the wage index calculation.
+The phase- in period for this was four years to allow these increases to be reflected in the wage index calculation.
 This policy is to continue in FY 2022.
 Hospitals with a wage index value below the 25-percentile would be increased by half the difference between the final wage index value for the hospital and the 25-percentile wage index value for all hospitals.
-The FY 2022 25-percentile wage index value for all hospitals is .8418.
+The FY 2022 25-percentile wage index value for all hospitals is .8437.
 The process will again be budget-neutral by applying a factor to the standardized amount.
 Similar to FY 2020, a 5% cap is placed on any decrease in a hospital's wage index due to any reason causing the decline so the hospital's final wage index for FY 2021 will not be less than 95% of its FY 2020 wage index value.
-The 5% cap on decreases was for 2021 only, but CMS is requesting information on the necessity to continue the cap in FY 2022 due to the ongoing pandemic.
+The 5% cap on decreases was for 2021 only.
+CMS is extending the cap in FY 2022 for hospitals that had the transition in FY 2021.